MJoergen/nexys4ddr/offloader/README.md

 since computation speed is important (that is after-all why we are offloading in the first place), it makes sense to reduce network latency.

-To help debugging, we will make heavy use of the VGA output of the Nexys4DDR.
+To help debugging, we will make use of the VGA output of the Nexys4DDR.
 This is not essential for the offloading functionality itself, but gives a pretty cool view of what is going on inside the FPGA.